-- Investigate the effectiveness of the personalised guided consultation for people referred or self-referred to a physiotherapy service with shoulder pain and disability on perceived change of the shoulder condition, sleep, work absence and the impact on work performance, healthcare utilisation and health-related quality of life. - Investigate the cost-effectiveness and cost-utility of introducing the personalised guided consultation compared to usual physiotherapy care. - Investigate whether the effects of the personalised guided consultation are mediated by changes in self-efficacy, reassurance, worry, and shared decisionmaking. - To evaluate the experiences of those participating with shoulder pain and physiotherapists regarding the delivery of the personalised guided consultation
+- Investigate the cost-effectiveness and cost-utility of introducing the personalised guided consultation compared with usual physiotherapy care. - Investigate whether the effects of the personalised guided consultation are mediated by changes in self-efficacy, reassurance, worry and shared decision-making. - To evaluate the experiences of those participating with shoulder pain and physiotherapists regarding the delivery of the personalised guided consultation

-METHODS

-Design
+METHODS Design